konomu/lagrange-personal/_posts/2024-12-22-wa-ga-addendum.md

 # <a name="enumeration" style="text-decoration: none; pointer-events: none;">Enumeration and Breakdown (項目の列挙・内訳)

 が may be used to list items or to present a breakdown of data in a noun sentence.
-These sentences are a subcategory of the neutral-description noun sentences, so there is no nuance of exclusion in these sentences.
+These sentences are a subcategory of the neutral-description noun sentences, so there is no nuance of exclusion in them.

 ## Examples of Sentences With Enumeration